Porsche says the car had been used improperly and Walker was assumed the risks of using the vehicle as a "sophisticated user"

 It went on to say that Walker was “a knowledgeable and sophisticated user” who knowingly exposed himself to the risks involved in using the vehicle.

-The wrongful death lawsuit, filed on behalf of Walker’s daughter, 16-year-old Meadow Rain, seeks unspecified damages for defects it alleges contributed to her father’s death.
+The suit, filed Monday on behalf of 16-year-old Meadow Rain Walker, seeks unspecified damages for defects it alleges contributed to her father’s death.

 “The bottom line is that the Porsche Carrera GT is a dangerous car.
-It doesn’t belong on the street,” Walker’s attorney, Jeff Milam, said in a statement at the time.
+It doesn’t belong on the street,” Walker’s attorney, Jeff Milam, said in a statement.
 “And we shouldn’t be without Paul Walker or his friend, Roger Rodas.”

 The lawsuit alleges “the vehicle lacked safety features that are found on well-designed racing cars or even Porsche’s least expensive road cars – features that could have prevented the accident or, at a minimum, allowed Paul Walker to survive the crash.”